-Ringworm, also know as dermatophytosis or tinea, is a fungal infection of the skin caused by dermatophytes, a type of fungi that has a strong affinity to skin's keratin.
-The most affect areas are, thus, those with higher keratin concentration, such as the skin, hair, or nails.
+Ringworm, also know as dermatophytosis or tinea, is a fungal infection of the skin caused by dermatophytes.
+Dermatophytes are a type of fungi that have a strong affinity to skin's keratin, and therefore these fungal cells are most found in areas with higher concentrations of keratin, like the skin, hair, or nails.

 Ringworm transmission usually occurs through direct contact with contaminated animals, people, objects or soil, but it can also happen through inhalation of keratin fragments that may be suspended in the air.

 This type of infection is more common in people whose occupation encourages direct contact with fungi, such as farmers or athletes, but it is also frequent in people with health conditions that favor fungal development, such as diabetes.

 The causes and symptoms of ringworm can vary according to the type of fungal infection: